jbiatek/BSGRulebook/dynamic.md

 - Move all heavy raiders on the board one space area closer to the nearest viper launch icon
 - If there were no heavy raiders on the board to start, launch one from each basestar.

 When something says to "activate heavy raiders", that *always* includes Centurions as well unless otherwise stated.
+If something does say to activate heavy raiders but not Centurions, skip the first step but do all of the rest.

 Multiple Centurions can occupy the same space at the same time, they do not "push" each other forward.